jeffreysorgen/golf-club-sensors/README.md

 Then we need to record 100 or 500 points of data, using physical movement.
 So what are the xyz coordinates when the Gyro printed out information?
 Record this data every 20ms to start with.
+#
+(I believe the following are the notes I wrote when developing the steps.)
 #### How to record data
 **Where does this data go?
 Can it be stored within the Arduino Nano 33 BLE Sense?**
+_(This process is worked out at the beginning while configuring the gyro to print out data points.
+Eventually a step is to write to a CSV file.
+This takes place before adding the second device.)_
 And then how to access it?
-What data can we collect?
+What data can we collect? _(These questions have been answered by going through the steps creating the data points.)_
-Once we collect data, can we spit it out to the Serial Monitor?
+Once we collect data, can we spit it out to the Serial Monitor? _(This is the part about creating an array which spits to the Monitor when it's finished in 4secs.)_
-Can we collect multiple instances of the swing?
+Can we collect multiple instances of the swing? _(This is the part where multiple arrays are stored on the device and when the buffer is full it spits it out to the second device.)_

 ##
+_(The following is repeated information, it's how I came up with the steps.)_
 - Display Gyro data on Serial Monitor
   - _What does it represent?_
   - Use integers for gX, gY, gZ